Cytlan/openbgi/README.md

 For now, all reverse-engineering efforts are based on the version of BGI found in the Lump of Sugar visual novel Nursery Rhyme (`Ethornell - Buriko General Interpreter ver 1.64 ( build : 398.3 )`).
 The tools may work with other games, but you'll likely run into problems fairly quickly.

 This is a clean-room reverse engineering project, and we have no intention of facilitating piracy, therefore no files from any games are included in this repository and must be acquired elsewhere.
+The downloader script can assist in fetching trial versions of a select few games from official sources.

 Technical documentation
 -----------------------